programminghistorian/ph-submissions/en/drafts/originals/visualizing-data-with-r-and-ggplot2.md

 {% include figure.html filename="en-or-visualizing-data-with-r-and-ggplot2-03.png" alt="Bar graph showing percentage of destination cities that are domestic, EU, and non-EU with aggregated data per country and type of country." caption="Figure 3.
 Bar graph showing percentage of destination cities that are domestic, EU, and non-EU with aggregated data per country and type of country." %}

 Again, we created a new tibble that contained data aggregating per country and destination city type (EU, non-EU, etc).
-We passed a new parameter to the `ggplot()` command named fill that indicates the column for different bars, and We also added the parameter position to `geom_bar(`) so that the bars do not get stacked (which is the default) but are instead placed side by side.
+We passed a new parameter to the `ggplot()` command named `fill` that indicates the column to be used for the bars.
+We also added the parameter position to `geom_bar(`) so that the bars do not get stacked (which is the default) but are instead placed side by side.
 Again, ggplot2 has chosen sensible defaults regarding colors and legend placement.

 Now that we have visualized the data, we can begin to analyze the patterns and draw insights from the graph.
 The bar plot reveals that the majority of the countries in our analysis, such as Germany, France, and Hungary, have a strong preference for establishing sister city relationships with other European Union countries.
 Approximately 70-80% of their partnerships are with cities located within the EU.